No one can do it for us, but we can’t do it alone.

 Social justice for all species

 Sarah is cognizant of the power and oppression that are inherent in anthropocentrism and speciesism, and the impact that humans have had on other living beings and the environment as a whole.
-She has been eco-conscious and sensitive to the suffering and plights of other creatures at the hands of humans since she was a young child, and has allowed this passion to drive the development of EQUUSOMA® Horse-Human Trauma Recovery as a paradigm shift for trauma-informed equine-human interactions in a variety of contexts.
+She has been eco-conscious and sensitive to the suffering and plights of other creatures at the hands of humans since she was a young child, and has allowed this passion to drive the development of EQUUSOMA® Horse-Human Trauma Recovery as a paradigm shift and training for a variety of professional contexts (where either the human or the equine are the primary “client”, or both).
+She has also co-founded Equuscience™ with Dr. Steve Peters, which has a similar intention in terms of helping promote this paradigm shift to a general audience.
 She supports safety, consent, choice, voice and empowerment for all, and attempts where possible to do no harm, reduce harm, and – at best – do good in relation to others and the world in which we all live.
-For more information, visit https://equusoma.com

 Sarah Schlote, MA, RP, CCC, SEP is a Registered Psychotherapist, Canadian Certified Counsellor, and Somatic Experiencing® Practitioner in private practice in Guelph, Ontario, Canada.